 Cool, Right?
 I'm kind of excited about watching and learning something new.
 Until then, if you want to curb your craving for canning without really having to know how to can, these refrigerator pickles are for you!
 They use canning jars so you're basically canning, right?
 The only difference is that the finished pickles need to be stored in the fridge after making as opposed to being stored in the pantry.
 This makes for a quick project that is super easy.

-You can basically pickle whatever vegetable your little heart desires but I went basic with cucumbers.
+For this Refrigerator Pickles recipe you can basically pickle whatever vegetable your little heart desires but I went basic with cucumbers.
 Asparagus, young carrots, raddishes or green beans work well too.
 I used half pickling cumbers and half regular cucumbers in the pictures.

 Wash, slice, and get your veggies ready how you want them and peel 10 cloves of fresh garlic.

-In the meantime heat 4 C of water to boil, cook the garlic in the water for a few minutes, remove from the heat and stir in some vinegar and salt– this is your brine.
+In the meantime heat 4 C of water to boil, cook the garlic in the water for a few minutes, remove from the heat and stir in some vinegar and salt-- this is your brine.
 I LOVE fresh dill.
 I love the way it smells.
 I love the way it looks.
 I love the way it tastes.
 I honestly wish I could have a vase of it in my kitchen year-round.
 Is that weird?

 Divide about 1 C of fresh dill (stems attached) among two quart-sized canning jars.

-Pack each jar with your veggies– you can pack them in there pretty tight if you want to.
+Pack each jar with your veggies-- you can pack them in there pretty tight if you want to.

 Two ways to win: